Sunny6889/java-tron/docker/dockerhub_readme_single_node.md

 ### Using the official Docker images

-Download the official Docker image from Docker Hub using the following command if you'd like to use the official images:
+The quick start way is to use the official images.
+Download the official docker image from [Docker Hub](https://hub.docker.com/r/tronprotocol/java-tron/tags) using the following command:

 ```
 docker pull tronprotocol/java-tron
 ```
-Check [Docker Hub](https://hub.docker.com/r/tronprotocol/java-tron/tags) for historical images.

-Notice: To ensure your download has not been tampered with,, you can use `docker images --digests` to compare the digest with the [officals](https://hub.docker.com/r/tronprotocol/java-tron/tags).
+Notice: To ensure your download has not been tampered with, you can use `docker images --digests` to compare the digest with the [officals](https://hub.docker.com/r/tronprotocol/java-tron/tags).

 ### Build from source code